 - Opportunity sharing rules : Individual opportunities and their associated accounts

-Apart from these sharing rules we can have criteria based sharing rules which determine whom to share records with based on field values in records.
+Apart from these sharing rules, we can have criteria-based sharing rules which determine whom to share records based on field values in records.
 You can create criteria-based sharing rules for opportunities, cases, contacts, leads, campaigns, and custom objects, accounts.
 We can create up to 50 criteria-based sharing rules per object.

 Object Level Security:

-To maintain object level security salesforce allow various access levels of object to the user.
+To maintain object level security salesforce allows various access levels of an object to the user.